 This usually happens due to accumulation of junk files, expired or corrupted cache files, background running Apps and various other reasons.

-You should be able to notice a significant improvement in the performance of your device by using steps as provided below to Speed up Slow iPhone or iPad.
+You should notice a significant improvement in speed and overall performance of your iPhone after implementing tips as provided below.

 1. Power OFF and Restart

-Powering OFF iPhone and turning it back ON again is a quick way to free up RAM and improve the performance of iPhone.
+Powering OFF iPhone and turning it back ON is a quick way to free up RAM and improve the performance of your mobile device.

 2. Clear Safari Cache

-Periodically clearing the Safari Browser History and Website data gets rid of outdated cached files, which helps in improving the performance of Safari browser on your iPhone.
+Periodically clearing Safari Browser History and Website Data gets rid of outdated cached files, which helps in improving the performance of iPhone Safari browser.

 Go to Settings > Safari > scroll down and tap on Clear History and Website Data.